samhedin/rustdoc-to-org/README.md

 ## Usage

+1. Convert files and directories
-* Run `M-x rustdoc-to-org--convert-directory` to convert all `.html` files in a directory.
+    * Run `M-x rto-convert-directory` to convert all `.html` files in a directory.
 The command will fetch the (very tiny) Pandoc filter from github.
-Batch conversion can take some time and will freeze emacs while running, so you might want to start a new emacs session while you're waiting.
+Batch conversion can take some time and will freeze emacs while running, so you might want to start a new emacs session or take a break while you're waiting.
-* When you have converted some files, use `C-#` to run `search-rustdoc` if you are in `Rust mode`, `Rustic mode` or `Org mode`.

-### Generate documentation for the rust standard library
         * Generate all `.html` files for std by running `rustup doc`.
 In my case this puts the files in `~/.rustup/toolchains/<architecture>/share/doc/rust/html/std/)`.

-### Convert documentation for a project
         * Generate all `.html` files for a project by running `cargo doc`.
-This puts the files in `projectdir/target/doc`
-* `cargo doc` tends to generate a ridiculous amount of files if you have a large project with many dependencies, many of them duplicates.
+This puts the files in `projectdir/target/doc`. `cargo doc` tends to generate a ridiculous amount of files if you have a large project with many dependencies, many of them duplicates.
 You can use https://github.com/Bunogi/cargo-makedocs to limit the number of generated docs.
+    * If you have cargo-makedocs installed you can run `M-x rto-convert-current-package` to generate docs for the package you are currently visiting.

+2. Search converted org files with `C-#` to run `search-rustdoc` if you are in `Rust mode`, `Rustic mode` or `Org mode`.

 ## TODO